 Presented data here serves as a basis for scientific purposes and must not be used commercially.
 Downloading the files containing the data is subject to the license agreement and to the completion of the following form.
 Your personal data will not be disclosed to any third party.
 It is used solely for obtaining the feedback on the use of our data.

-Data other than presented here are not free of charge and can be acquired after signing a mutual agreement.
+Data sets more or less supplement the information on mean daily discharges in Czechia maintained at the Global Runoff Data Centre.
+Other data are not free of charge and can be acquired after signing a mutual agreement.
 For detailed information on conditions, under which the particular data can be obtained, please contact the managers of the departments of hydrology or climatology at the responsible CHMI regional office.

 Regarding this presentation of hydrological data, the following scientific papers have been published.
 We would appreciate their citation in your scientific works making use of the data presented here.
 Whatever citation style is allowed.